julianss/flr/docs/index.rst

 Welcome to flr
 ================

-Welcome to flr's documentation. flr is a system for creating enterprise web applications.
+Welcome to flr's documentation. flr is a system for creating "CRUD" web applications.
 See :doc:`getting_started` for installation instructions and to get an example app running.
 Then in :doc:`creating_app` you can find a tutorial for creating a new app.
 The last part :doc:`reference` contains